3 Days Playing Mermaids in Mallorca

 Assuming you’ve opted to traverse the island with the help of a coach tour, you’ll begin your day with pick-up from Puerto de Palma around 9:20 AM.
 From here, you’ll be whisked away across the width of the island to the north end, where the quaint town of Alcúdia awaits.

-The real treat, however, is the vibrant market in Alcúdia’s old town held every Tuesday and Sunday on the Paseo Mare de Déu de la Victòria and surroundings.
-Here you’ll find a large number of stalls with juicy fruit from the island, textiles, and artisan handicrafts.
-While I didn’t buy anything on this particular occasion, pursuing the stalls was the perfect way to enjoy this sunny Sunday morning and occupied about an hour of the stop.
+The real treat, however, is the vibrant market in Alcúdia’s old town held every Tuesday and Sunday on the Paseo Mare de Déu de la Victòria and surrounding streets.
+Here you’ll find a large number of stalls with juicy fruit sourced from across the island, textiles, and artisan handicrafts.
+While I didn’t buy anything on this occasion, pursuing the stalls was the perfect way to enjoy this sunny Sunday morning and occupied about an hour of the stop.

 Port de Pollença